arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingVMImagingWithCapturePS/HOL.md

 <a name="Exercise1" />
 ###Exercise 1: Customizing and Generalizing the Virtual Machine###

-In this exercise we are going to customize the Virtual Machine by enabling the Web Server role in Windows Server 2012.
+In this exercise we are going to customize the virtual machine by enabling the Web Server role in Windows Server 2012.

 <a name="Ex1Task1" />
 #### Task 1 - Enabling Web Server role ####

-1. Go to the **Virtual Machines** page within the Windows Azure Management portal and select the Virtual Machine you created by following the _Provisioning a Windows Azure Virtual Machine (PowerShell)_ HOL.
+1. Go to the **Virtual Machines** page within the Windows Azure Management portal and select your Windows Server 2012 virtual machine.

 1. Click on the Virtual Machine name to open its page and click on **Dashboard**.
 Locate and take note of the DNS.